Data Flow Diagram: Examples - Food Ordering System

 Context DFD

-1. Shows the overview of the boundaries of a system
+1. It shows an overview of the boundaries of a system.

-2. No technical knowledge is required to understand with the simple notation
+2. No technical knowledge is required to understand it, thanks to its simple notation.

-3. Simple to draw, amend and elaborate as its limited notation
+3. It is simple to draw, amend, and elaborate on due to its limited notation.

-The figure below shows a context Data Flow Diagram that is drawn for a Food Ordering System.
-It contains a process (shape) that represents the system to model, in this case, the "Food Ordering System".
-It also shows the participants who will interact with the system, called the external entities.
+The figure below shows a context Data Flow Diagram that has been drawn for a Food Ordering System.
+It contains a process (shape) that represents the system to be modeled, in this case, the "Food Ordering System."
+It also shows the participants who will interact with the system, called external entities.
 In this example, the Supplier, Kitchen, Manager, and Customer are the entities who will interact with the system.
-In between the process and the external entities, there is data flow (connectors) that indicate the existence of information exchange between the entities and the system.
+In between the process and the external entities, there are data flows (connectors) that indicate the existence of information exchange between the entities and the system.

 context dfd

-Context DFD is the entrance of a data flow model.
-It contains one and only one process and does not show any data store.
+A Context DFD is the entrance to a data flow model.
+It contains one and only one process and does not show any data stores.

 Level 1 DFD